 The following "How I Treat" sessions on lymphoma will take place at the 2018 ASH Meeting on Hematologic Malignancies.
 View the full schedule and program.

-How I Treat Hodgkin Lymphoma
+How I Treat Hodgkin Lymphoma Patients

 Nancy L. Bartlett, MD, Washington University School of Medicine in St. Louis

-Dr. Bartlett’s research interests include clinical trials in both non-Hodgkin and Hodgkin lymphoma.
-Currently, she is involved in the design and/or conduct of multiple trials of brentuximab vedotin in HL and DLBCL, interim PET studies in HL and NHL, ibrutinib studies in FL, DLBCL, and MCL, CAR-T cell therapy in DLBCL, CD20 bi-specific antibody in NHL, and novel immunotherapy approaches to both NHL and HL.back to top
+Dr. Bartlett’s research interests include clinical trials in both non-Hodgkin lymphoma (NHL) and Hodgkin lymphoma (HL).
+She is currently involved in the design and/or conduct of multiple trials of brentuximab vedotin in HL and diffuse large B-cell lymphoma (DLBCL); interim PET studies in HL and NHL; ibrutinib studies in follicular lymphoma, DLBCL, and mantle cell lymphoma; CAR T-cell therapy in DLBCL; CD20 bi-specific antibody in NHL; and novel immunotherapy approaches to both NHL and HL.back to top

 back to top